Conformal blocks and rational normal curves: Conformal Blocks

 The conformal blocks line bundle $D^{\mathfrak{sl}_n}_{d+1}$ is also nef and $S_n$-invariant, and in \cite{AGSS10} a set of $\rho - 1$ independent symmetric F-curves that it contracts is described.
 Thus to show that $\varphi^*\mathcal{L}_d$ and $D^{\mathfrak{sl}_n}_{d+1}$ span the same ray it is enough to show that $\varphi$ contracts this same set of F-curves.
-The set used in \cite{AGSS10} depends on certain divisibility relations between $d+1$ and $n$, but in each case one can verify that the curves it contains fall into the framework of Proposition \ref{prop:cont2}, so that by Proposition \ref{prop:symcont} they are contracted by $\varphi$.
+The set used in \cite{AGSS10} depends on certain divisibility relations between $d+1$ and $n$, but in each case one can verify that the curves it contains satisfy the hypotheses of Proposition \ref{prop:cont2}, so that by Proposition \ref{prop:symcont} they are contracted by $\varphi$.